CastillaLab/Plant-eDNA/README.md

 - **HOMOGENEITY OF VARIANCES**: This folder contains the script used to analyze the multivariate homogeneity of group dispersions (variances) across lakes.
 - **PERMANOVA_dbRDA_BETAPART**: This folder contains the script used to perform PERMANOVA, distance-based redundancy analysis (dbRDA), and to partition beta diversity into nestedness and turnover components for terrestrial, wetland, and aquatic plant communities.

-#### BETA DIVERSITY
+#### HEAT MAPS

 This folder contains two R scripts:
 - *CountSpecies.R*: This script generates species richness counts used for the heatmaps.
 - *IDWplants_22PanelPlots_2025.R*: This script creates heatmaps for each plant community across the 22 study lakes.

+#### MINIMUM NUMBER OF READS PER SAMPLE

+This folder contains the script used to reproduce Figure S1, which compares the number of sequence reads per sample both combining all lakes and by individual lake.